IIITLucknowSWEngg/CSITTeam005/Assignment1/SRS.md

 - **Real-Time Communication:** WebSocket (via Socket.IO) for live updates such as progress tracking and leaderboard rankings

 ### Cloud Infrastructure:
-- **Hosting:** Hosted on scalable cloud infrastructure (e.g., AWS, Azure) for high availability and automatic scaling based on demand
+- **Hosting:** Hosted on scalable cloud infrastructure (AWS) for high availability and automatic scaling based on demand
 - **Load Balancing:** Using a load balancer to distribute traffic evenly across servers to ensure high availability and optimal performance during peak traffic times.
 - **CDN:** Content Delivery Network (CDN) for faster content delivery to users globally.